asimpletune/craigslist-roommate-ad/ad.md

 **tl;dr**
 This room is absolutely incredible, the house is amazing, and we're "ok".
 We have:
-* One large room available Oct 1st.
+* One Medium room with large closet and landing available Oct 1st.

 We are:
 * AOK